 Block executables from running on download

-When downloading files from the internet, they are usually saved in a “Downloads” directory, this can lend itself to unwanted execution of applications, or malicious files, especially within a more corporate environment.
-It is recommended that you should configure your account, so that it takes two clicks (or actions) or more to open the specific file.
-Now this may sound like an irritant, but do you way up a few seconds more compared to your business or information being ransomed?
+When downloading files from the internet, they are usually saved in a “Downloads” directory, this can lend itself to unwanted execution of applications, or malicious downloads, especially within a more corporate environment.
+It is recommended that you should configure your account so that it takes two clicks (or actions) or more to open the specific file.
+Now, this may sound like an irritant, but do you way up a few seconds more compared to your business or information being ransomed?
 That’s a decision for you to decide upon.

 For our article, you can use Software Restriction Policies (SRP) to block any execution of files from the Downloads folder, thereby making the user copy/move the file of choice from its initial location to somewhere else, such as the Desktop, then allowing you to open the file.
 This process makes it so that you think about what you are doing and implements the two-action rule.